linnarsson-lab/auto-annotation/Mouse_development/README.md

 ## How can I label cell types with auto-annotations?

-The auto-annotation labels can be applied downstream to any statistical text that determines whether a gene is robustly expressed in a pool of cells or not in a dicotomic way.
+The auto-annotation labels can be applied downstream to any statistical text that determines whether a gene is robustly expressed in a pool of cells or not in a dihcotomic way.
 In La Manno et al. 2020 for example we used the Bayesian Trinarization procedure implemented in cytograph.

 # Autoannotation snapshot